krapie/plumber/README.md

 ## Architecture highlights

-- **React UI shell (with TypeScript)** – Manages layout, state, and future routing for the growing toolbox while keeping types front-and-center.
+- **React UI shell (with TypeScript)** – Manages layout, state, and the tabbed experience for networking utilities.
-- **Go server gateway** – Exposes networking primitives starting with `/server/public-ip`, derived directly from the incoming request so no third-party IP service is required.
+- **Browser-native APIs** – Public IP and DNS lookups query trusted third-party endpoints directly from the browser, avoiding any custom backend.
-- **Vite toolchain** – Provides fast iteration now and a path to future TypeScript- or test-oriented integrations, with a built-in proxy for local server development.
+- **Vite toolchain** – Provides fast iteration now and a path to future TypeScript- or test-oriented integrations.
+- **Adaptive theming** – Automatic dark mode support follows the user’s OS preference without extra configuration.

 ## Available features

-- **Public IP display** – Fetches your current public IPv4 address from the Go server, which inspects client headers (`X-Forwarded-For`, `X-Real-IP`, or `RemoteAddr`) and returns the determined address.
-If the server is unavailable, the frontend falls back to AWS’s `checkip.amazonaws.com`.
+- **IP insights** – Fetches your current public IPv4 address from trusted external services.
 - **CIDR utilities** – Calculates network, broadcast, usable ranges, and host counts for IPv4 CIDRs, and checks whether a given IP resides within the specified block.
+- **DNS lookups (beta)** – Retrieves DNS record values for common record types, aggregates duplicate answers, surfaces WHOIS snapshots, and scaffolds global propagation tracking with an interactive world map.

 ## Roadmap

-- CIDR calculators and IP inclusion checks.
+- Additional DNS diagnostics (propagation timings, provider comparisons, DNSSEC).
 - ASN and BGP ownership lookups.
-- DNS record inspection and propagation visibility.
 - Connectivity probes (ping, curl, traceroute, MTR, iperf) with progressive enhancement for browsers/workers that can support them.

 ## Contributing

-Ideas and pull requests are welcome as the TypeScript + Go experience takes shape.
+Ideas and pull requests are welcome as the TypeScript experience takes shape.
 Open an issue to discuss new networking diagnostics or improvements to the existing flow.